Fructose vs Glucose

 Glucose is also used as a sweetener in the form of corn syrup.

-edit Production
+Production

 Fructose is produced by plants during photosynthesis.

 Glucose is naturally produced during photosynthesis in plants or during the breakdown of glycogen.
-It is also produced commercially through the enzymatichydrolysis of starch.
+It is also produced commercially through the enzymatic hydrolysis of starch.

-edit References
+References

 Comments: Fructose vs Glucose